cd80/lapa/README.md

 ### Intermediate Representation (IR)

 The IR system serves as the core of LAPA, providing a unified representation of programs across different languages.
-Recent enhancements include the implementation of key methods and improvements to the `IRNode` class.
+Enhancements include the implementation of key methods and improvements to the `IRNode` class.

 #### Validation